GalacticLiaison/Elf-Destiny/_docs/changelog/Beta_v1.6.x/Beta_v1.6.8.md

 - mysterious merchant and owner of a shop that will appear every decade or so
 - For now he sells the Expedition loot table and on occasion Spark Crystals

-NEW 3D PORTAL BUILDING MODEL ADDED! both a destroyed and restored version!
+## NEW 3D PORTAL BUILDING MODEL ADDED!
+- both a destroyed and restored version!
 IT GLOWS
+- Added Building Icon for Portal Building
 - Thank You Valaddar!

 ## Bug Fixes/Tweaks